chocolatenetwork/chocolate-node/.github/ISSUE_TEMPLATE/suggest-a-feature.md

 ---
 name: Suggest a Feature
-about: Suggest a new feature or an improvement to an existing feature for this template.
+about: Suggest a new feature or an improvement to an existing feature for this project.
 title: ""
 labels: enhancement
 assignees: ""